Could Your Chronic Pain Be Caused By Osteoarthritis Or Rheumatoid Arthritis?

 Rheumatoid arthritis is an autoimmune disease.
 The joint symptoms are created by immune cells attacking a patient’s own body, particularly the healthy tissue of the joint known as the synovial membrane.
 Doctors are unsure what triggers this autoimmune condition, so it’s difficult to pinpoint a specific cause.
 Some of the symptoms experienced by rheumatoid arthritis patients include:

-- Pain, swelling and stiffness in multiple joints
+Chronic pain, swelling and stiffness in multiple joints

-- Joint symptoms that symmetrically affect both sides of the body
+Joint symptoms that symmetrically affect both sides of the body

 Stiffness in the morning that lasts longer than half an hour